redeboer/NIKHEFProject2018/README.md

 In the first case, the default input file as defined in `GlobalParameters.cxx` is used.
 The calorimeter data file name is then just set to 'input file name' + `_calo.txt` and the output file name `output/` + 'input file name' + `.root`.
 This behaviour can be changed in the paramters.
 Otherwise, you can specify the calo file name and/or the output file name using option `-c` and option `-o` respectively.

 If you are on Linux and have no CERN ROOT installed, you will have to install it prior to `make`.
-For this, you run the shell script `Install CERN ROOT6.sh` (or just read that script as a guide).
+For this, you run the shell script `Install CERN ROOT6.sh` under `docs` (or just read that script as a guide).

 Note that `TTimepixLoader` uses `aunpack` to unzip `zip` or `tar` files.
 If you intent to work with zipped files, install `atool` using `sudo apt-get install atool`.